CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_oop.md

 #### What is a class?

-    A class describes what the object will be, but is separate from the object itself.
+    A class describes what the object will be, but it is separate from the object itself.
     A class is a template for objects that share similar behaviours/properties.

     (The first step is to define the class, which then becomes a blueprint for object creation.